-Christian - I’m really good man, todays been a busy one we actually just finished packing and shipping off all our worldwide orders, so it’s been a long one.
+I’m really good man, todays been a busy one.
+We actually just finished packing and shipping off all our worldwide orders, so it’s been a long one.
 Obviously with what’s happening in the world at the moment we are facing some hurdles but we’re getting there.
 How about you?
 How’s business been?

-Christian - So it’s interesting to talk about that now that I’m 28, I started when I was 18 when I was in college, I started out as a tumbler initially which was just curating images and trying to make something that inspired me on a creative day to day basis—because with architecture, (which is what I was studying at the time) It was very gruelling and a lot of hard work and more detailed sort of stuff.
-It wasn't as creative as I would have liked it to be, so I initially found an outlet in, one - curating imagery, but then also designing.
+So it’s interesting to talk about that now that I’m 28.
+I started when I was 18 when I was in college, I started out as a Tumblr initially which was just curating images and trying to make something that inspired me on a creative day to day basis—because with architecture (which is what I was studying at the time) It was very gruelling and a lot of hard work and more detailed sort of stuff.
+It wasn't as creative as I would have liked it to be, so I initially found an outlet in curating imagery, but then also designing.

-Scott - That’s amazing, Since we last spoke you’ve moved around a bit haven’t you?
+That’s amazing.
+Since we last spoke you’ve moved around a bit haven’t you?

 I was just being like a little silly kid and then she added me on Facebook like two hours later and it was awesome.
 I was so excited, but yeah that was five years ago yesterday, which is unbelievable.
 A few months after we started talking on Facebook, I was living in Texas and she was in Australia.
 She came over to San Francisco and I just happened to be on a job for Airbnb testing out their experiences and so it just happened that we met up there at the same time and it was just really incredible, we've been together ever since so it's been really cool.

-Scott - What’s it like living in Oz, pretty different to the US I’m guessing?
+What’s it like living in Aus, pretty different to the US I’m guessing?

-Scott -So 1924us is very stylized, how did you find/create your ‘style’?
+So 1924us is very stylised; how did you find/create your ‘style’?

-Christian - It’s been a surreal experience – we still sell things online, but we can't sell that experience which was why opening the physical store was really important.
+It’s been a surreal experience.
+We still sell things online, but we can't sell that experience which was why opening the physical store was really important.
 It was so people could come in and have variance, experience the sort of vibe that we felt inspired by all the time—like our whole life tries to revolve around the things that we love to do.
-We actually try to live it out as much as we can whether it's in our cars or clothing, we really believe in that.
+We actually try to live it out as much as we can, whether it's in our cars or clothing, we really believe in that.
 So I think having an actual physical store allows people to interact with us in a way that they weren't before.

-Scott - I bet you can't wait to get it open to show off all your hard work - I can't wait!
+I bet you can't wait to get it open to show off all your hard work.
+I can't wait!
 I mean it's been a long time coming.
 You probably went through a fair bit of coffee on those late nights.
 Tell me about how you brew your coffee.
 What's your home brewing experience?

-I’m sorry - I normally don't, but it’s just because we bought like a huge thing of it.
+I’m sorry!
+I normally don't, but it’s just because we bought like a huge thing of it.
 We went camping last weekend.
-Yeah, my normal go to is actually a piccolo which is what we named our dog after actually, it's just nice to have that little bit of cream in there.
+Yeah, my normal go to is actually a piccolo which is what we named our dog after.
+It's just nice to have that little bit of cream in there.